Matching colors, texture, and sheen on restored objects is the most challenging part of the repair and restoration process

 How to Mix Color: Basic Theory

-These 3 primary colors and 3 secondary colors make up the basics of the color wheel.
+These six colors form the foundation of the color wheel.

-What is Hue?
-Hue is the easiest to understand: at its most basic, it's art speak for the actual color of a pigment or object.
+Hue is the simplest aspect of color to understand.
+At its most basic, it's an art term that refers to the actual color of a pigment or object, such as red, blue, or yellow.

 Do I Need to Consider Hue, Value, and Chroma Every Time I Mix a Color?